 In this course we will examine the pastoral care needs present in the black community and black church.
-These needs and concerns have varied over the years, and attention must be given to analyzing the most significant concerns present at a given time.
-In this course we will be examining three themes: 1) Interpersonal relationships; 2) Racial identity; and 3) Pathways to Freedom.
+These needs and concerns have varied over the years, and at enon must be given to analyzing the most significant concerns present at a given me.
+In this course we will be examining three themes: 1) Interpersonal relaonships; 2) Racial iden ty; and 3) Pathways to Freedom.